pshenoy30/BloodMate-Frontend/Capstone Proposal.md

 Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation.
 Think about what you can reasonably complete before the due date.
 The more detail you provide, the easier it will be to build.

-- Work with the GoogleMaps API to get the locations of all the hospitals
+:white_check_mark: Work with the GoogleMaps API to get the locations of all the donation sites
-- Learn and try MongoDB to create a dataset
+:white_check_mark: Learn and try MongoDB to create a dataset
-- Work on creating mockup of the mobile pages
+:white_check_mark: Work on creating mockup of the mobile pages
-- work on the implementing the server to get data from database
+:white_check_mark: work on the implementing the server to get data from database
-- work on implement pages 1-3
+:white_check_mark: work on implement pages 1-3

 ## Nice-to-haves

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

+:white_check_mark: Message to show no donor available
+:white_check_mark: Direction to the locations
-- Authentication for the blood donors
+:thought_balloon: Authentication for the blood donors
-- Authenticated uses will be able to fill the form on the go
+:thought_balloon: Authenticated uses will be able to fill the form on the go
-- Check for if the user is above the age of 18
+:thought_balloon: Check for if the user is above the age of 18
-- Notification for the blood donors to remind them to donot blood
+:thought_balloon: Notification for the blood donors to remind them to donot blood
-- Donor will be able to see the sites that are in urgent need of blood
+:thought_balloon: Donor will be able to see the sites that are in urgent need of blood
-- The ability for the requestor to call/message the donor directly
+:thought_balloon: The ability for the requestor to email the donor directly
-- Reaching out to a donor based on their schedule
+:thought_balloon: Reaching out to a donor based on their schedule
-- Reviewing donors by the requestors
-- Direction to the locations
+:thought_balloon: Pop up for no nearby donor site locations